0chain/system_test/README.md

 <img width="347" alt="ci-predeployed" src="https://user-images.githubusercontent.com/18306778/136713492-fbeadfb0-51d7-4f59-90a0-34e72e9eafcb.png">
 </details>

+In this mode, the docker image input fields will be ignored
-Ensure that the network URL is the hostname of the 0Chain network you wish to use, without a URL scheme or subdomain.
+The network URL is address of the 0Chain network you wish to test, without a URL scheme or subdomain.
 eg. beta.0chain.net
-In this mode, the docker image input fields will be ignored

 ### Report